-There is one issue with uninstalling OneDrive this way, it will leave an empty OneDrive folder in File Explorer’s sidebar.
-If you are happy with that, you can stop now.
-OneDrive has been removed and is no longer doing anything.
+The problem with uninstalling OneDrive this way is that it leaves an empty OneDrive folder in the File Explorer sidebar.
+If you are happy with that, you do not need to proceed as OneDrive has been removed and is no longer doing anything.

 Remove the OneDrive Folder From File Explorer by Editing the Registry